asciimike/mikemcdonald.co/content/blog/2020/05/06/2020/between-the-sheets.md

 Blown.

-My college girlfriend's dad was a financial planner, and my graduation gift was a an entire financial plan in Excel, complete with AMT calculations, all the fancy retirement savings vehicles, and more.
+My college girlfriend's dad was a financial planner, and my graduation gift was an entire financial plan in Excel, complete with AMT calculations, all the fancy retirement savings vehicles, and more.
 I still use it years later because its easy to modify and can give me a very accurate picture of what things look like.
 Not